 Wisconsin’s Ice Age National Scenic Trail is one of only 11 National scenic trails in the United States.
-This scenic Wisconsin trail encompasses over 1000 miles and 28 counties meandering through the state.
+This scenic trail encompasses over 1000 miles and 28 counties throughout the state.
 The Whitewater Lake Segment in southern Wisconsin provides a beautiful setting for a hike in any season.

 The varied terrain of the Ice Age Trail highlights Wisconsin’s unique glacial history.
 Sculpted by receding glaciers over 12,000 years ago, the state of Wisconsin is home to rolling hills, bluffs, agricultural land, woodlands and prairies rich with native plants, Midwestern residents and visitors from all over the country are fortunate to hike, snowshoe, and even cross-country ski (in some segments!) through the diverse landscapes of this beautiful trail.